 The National Housing Federation continues to provide support to members that are carrying out cladding remedial works and flagging to Government any issues that delay progress.

-Other types of cladding – new government testing programme
+Other types of cladding – test results and current advice

-The Government has announced the start of its programme of combustibility tests on cladding that is not aluminium composite material (ACM).
-The tests are expected to complete in early summer and will assess the performance of the following cladding materials:
+In addition, the Government has completed a programme of medium scale combustibility tests on cladding that is not aluminium composite material (ACM).
+The tests investigated the performance of the following cladding materials, and confirmed that there is no change in advice for building owners using these materials:

 - aluminium honeycomb panels